 Retire in Mauritius

-To live in Mauritius, a paradise island in the middle of the Indian Ocean is the dream of many and apart from its flexible taxation policy, the cost of living in Mauritius is much lower than in Europe or the United States, not to mention its finest sandy beaches.
+To live in Mauritius, a paradise island in the middle of the Indian Ocean is the dream for many and on top of its flexible taxation policy, the cost of living in Mauritius is much lower than in Europe or the United States, not to mention its finest sandy beaches.

-The perfect mix for a well-deserved retirement in a tropical heaven.
+The perfect mix for a well-deserved retirement in a tropical haven.

-Millions of Europeans and Americans of retirement age are living abroad, of which a considerable number of French, German and British seniors, and Mauritius is one of the most popular destinations due to its fabulous development and setting, its mix of cultures and also its numerous tax benefits.
+Millions of Europeans and Americans of retirement age are living abroad, of which a considerable number of French, German and British seniors.
+Mauritius is one of the most popular destinations due to its fabulous development and setting, its mix of cultures and also its numerous tax benefits.

-In addition to the Mauritian peace (ranked among the world’s top ten) and world famous Mauritian kindness, real estate investment in Mauritius remains a reliable and secure asset for many retired pensioners to build wealth and to pass on to their future generations while living in this little island paradise in the middle of the Indian ocean.
+In addition to its economic and political stability (ranked among the world’s top ten) and world famous Mauritian hospitality, real estate investment in Mauritius remains a reliable and secure asset for many retired pensioners wanting to make a good return of their investment and/or to pass on to their future generations.

-To become resident in Mauritius a retired foreigner with minimum 50 years of age must either transfer 120,000 US dollars to his Mauritian account to receive a temporary residence permit for 3 years ( upon approval of his file for criminal record, health analysis etc) and after this time apply for permanent residence at the BOI, which is the government regulatory body, and then be able to buy property on the island, which in itself is tedious and time-consuming for the seniors wishing to invest and develop their capital in Mauritius,
+To become resident in Mauritius, a retired foreigner with minimum 50 years of age must apply for permanent residence with the BOI and transfer 120,000 US dollars to his Mauritian account which grants him/her a temporary residence permit for 3 years ( upon verification of criminal record, health analysis etc).
+After which, the foreigner will then be able to buy property on the island.

-buy a real estate property in Mauritius according to investment policies put in place by the government and thus automatically benefit from the right of residence with the related tax benefits, which altogether avoids the 3 years on the waiting list and the approval procedures.
+Buy a real estate property in Mauritius according to the investment policies put in place by the government and thus automatically benefit from the right of residence with the related tax benefits, which altogether avoids the 3 years of the waiting period and the approval procedures.

-Indeed, subsequent to the tax treaty signed between Mauritius and several countries (including the UK, Italy, Germany, France and Belgium), foreign investors purchasing real estate in Mauritius under PDS, RES and IRS approved programs benefit of the right of residence on Mauritian territory.
+Indeed, subsequent to the tax treaty signed between Mauritius and several countries (including the UK, Italy, Germany, France and Belgium), foreign investors purchasing real estate in Mauritius under PDS, RES, and IRS approved programs benefit from the right of residence on Mauritian territory.